vegetable korma recipe with step by step photos – veg korma is a aromatic, delicious and lightly spiced curry made with mix vegetables.

 if using pressure cooker, cover with its lid and pressure cook veg korma for 2 to 3 whistles on medium to high flame.

-if using a pan, cover the pan and allow the vegetables to cook. if the veg korma curry looks thick while cooking in a pan, then add some hot water.
+if using a pan, cover the pan and allow the vegetables to cook. if the vegetable korma curry looks thick while cooking in a pan, then add some hot water.

-once the vegetable are cooked well, then garnish korma with some coriander leaves.
+once the vegetable are cooked well, then garnish the vegetable korma with some coriander leaves.

 serve the vegetable korma with chapatis, parathas or pooris.